Oh the love of a good Spicy Homemade BBQ Sauce. It screams summer, sunshine and dining outdoors.

-- 1 tsp coconut aminos or worcestershire sauce
+- 1 teaspoon coconut aminos or worcestershire sauce

-- 1 tbsp Chipolte Tabasco (or to taste)
+- 1 tablespoon Chipolte Tabasco (or to taste)

-- 1 tbsp regular tabasco (or to taste)
+- 1 tablespoon regular tabasco (or to taste)

 - Combine all ingredients into a sauce pan and heat over medium heat.
 Stir constantly while the sauce starts to boil.